-While you visit Volcanoes national park in Rwanda for gorilla trekking consider to add on a visit to Iby’Iwacu cultural village to explore the culture and lifestyle of the Rwandan people.
+While you visit Volcanoes national park in Rwanda for gorilla trekking consider to add on a visit to Iby’Iwacu cultural village now known as the Gorilla guardians village to explore the culture and lifestyle of the Rwandan people.
 The cultural village started as a response to gorilla poaching which was carried out by some members of the community and was on the increase in-spite of the park recruiting more rangers for the protection of the mountain gorillas.

 The community involved with the cultural village now feels part of gorilla tourism because they benefit directly from the tourism dollar.
 The conservation initiatives by the cultural village are aimed at providing a sustainable livelihood for the community members so that their lives are improved and they in turn commit to conserving the endangered mountain gorillas.

-Some of the activities offered by Iby’Iwacu cultural village include, community walks, traditional dances and music, visit a traditional healer, local school, a local banana brewing process, hunting /techniques, methods and stories from Batwa, artisans and craft making by women, men and children, etc.
+Some of the activities offered by the cultural village include; community walks, traditional dances and music, visit a traditional healer, a local banana brewing process, hunting /techniques, artisans and craft making by women, men and children, etc.